USA property hotspots

-Florida’s Gulf Coast including Sarasota, Bradenton, St Petersburg and Clearwater is the second most popular destination for British investors.
+Florida’s Gulf Coast - including Sarasota, Bradenton, St Petersburg, Clearwater and Tampa - is the second most popular destination for British investors.
 The coastline is hugged by a number of barrier islands that have become resort destinations, the most well known being Siesta Key, Anna Maria Island and Longboat Key.

 Elsewhere in the USA, British second-home buyers are a much rarer breed, perhaps surprisingly given the low prices and the country’s perennial appeal.